jfgreen/jfgreen.uk/content/why-data-engineering.md

 enable economy of scale.
 (The [Data Mesh][1] architecture is a great example of how to do this elegantly)

+### The Opportunity of Data Engineering

 So now we have a bit more of an understanding of what data engineers are responsible for, lets explore some of reasons you might consider pursuing it as a role.
 Here are some of the things that motivated me.

-1. Close to the domain
+#### Close to the domain

 Unlike my previous role as an infrastructure developer\*, data engineering fully immerses you into whatever domain you are operating in.
 Calculating sales forecast for a supermarket?
 You are probably about to learn a fair bit about the economics of avocados.
 Building a routing service to plan journeys?
 You run the risk of eventually becoming somewhat of a train geek.

 Every dataset has its own quirks.
-For example, while working with in automotive retail I uncovered some quite interesting "rare colours" of car.
-   (i.e. colours that only appear once in a dataset of several million cars).
+For example, while working with in automotive retail I uncovered some quite interesting "rare colours" of car. (i.e. colours that only appear once in a dataset of several million cars).
 I was amused to discover that car manufacturers would do things like describe a completely unremarkable SUV as being "Mystic Beige".

 I love finding a weird outlier in the dataset and trying to the story behind it. _"What on earth happened here, did a single customer really order 187 mangos?"_ Working in data is rewarding for those who are fundamentally very curious.

 Also, its gratifying to see users glean insights from data you have delivered to them.
 This is great, both because its a valuable form of feedback, but also but its easy to see the impact of your work.

 \* _Big respect for infra-devs, this work is super valuable, sometimes under appreciated and so so vital to get right._

-2. But still close to the metal
+#### But still close to the metal

 Ultimately, all data, whether the colour of a car, or a count of mangos sold, is stored a series of bit and bytes in one or more computers.
 While I enjoy indulging in the aforementioned data-curiosity, I also find a lot of satisfaction in learning about the lower-level mechanics of how these values move about the computer.
 Not always, but often enough, having some appreciation of this can also be particularly important when designing and implementing data solutions.

 There are all sorts of cases where this applies.
 Maybe the data is big, maybe the data is small but computationally expensive.
 Perhaps the data needs to be fetched from a distant machine running a strange and arcane legacy system.
 In these situations where performance starts to matter we need to pay attention to how the shape of the problem we are solving intersects with the strength and weaknesses of the hardware we are building on top of.

 This concept of designing software to take into account the design of the underlying hardware is sometimes expressed as "mechanical sympathy".
 This term was popularised by [Martin Thompson][2] and attributed it to the Formula 1 racing champion Jackie Stewart, who "believed the best drivers had enough understanding of how a machine worked so they could work in harmony with it".

 We can use this principal to guide many of the design choices we make when coming up with solution.
 For instance:

 - Data locality and [latency][3]: Are we fetching data from the CPU cache, memory, disk or network?
 - Memory vs computer trade-off: It is more efficient to pre-calculate values at the cost of use more memory?
 - Parallelism: Would this be faster if we took advantage of more CPU cores?
 - Data oriented programming: Should my collection of data be represented as an array of structs, or a struct of arrays?
 Would vectorisation be faster?
 - Database choice: Is this database technology designed for analytical workloads.
 What indexes should we use?
 - Lazy evaluation: Can we process the data as a stream instead of loading the entire data set at once?

 Even when performance isn't as much of a concern, there are still compelling economical and ecological arguments to be made for being at least mindful of this and writing software that uses less resources.

-3. Lots of room for innovation
+#### Room for innovation

 The other main reason I want investing data engineering is that there the entire "data" field continues to have lots of interesting developments.

 There focused but useful tools such as [DBT][4] that help compose data transformations.
 There are projects like [Apache Arrow][5] which aim to establish a solid foundations for the interplay of data between different technologies in the data ecosystem.
 We have programming languages such as Rust that demonstrate a [lot of potential for solving data intensive problems][6].

 There are exciting happenings in the ops space that could be beneficial to experiment with.
 For example, instrumenting data pipelines for [observability][7].
 We are also starting to see examples of how to do [continuous delivery for machine learning][8].

 Beyond just technology, the shape of collaboration is evolving also.
 Instead of having a central team who manges pipelines, many are now embedding data data engineers in product teams.

 If you read this far, you can probably see I am optimistic about diving into all things data!